Zumaia: Fishing

 Fishing octopuses has been a tradition in Zumaia.
 But, not all the people can catch them easily.
 There are some families where the tradition is strong.
 Some individuals had caught 100 in a day.
 But, they were other times, when there were many more octopuses than nowadays.
 The pollution, the fishing vessels and the non-limit octopus fishing years have been very prejudicial to the coastline.
 Because of this, the government has regulated the amount that one individual can catch (one octopus and heavier than 750 g).

 Every year when there are big tides a lot of people usually go the coastline to fish for octopus, and as some of them are experienced, they fish more than 20 octopuses on a day.
 Nowadays, it is illegal to fish more than one per day, but some people (specially the old people who have been fishing all their lives) still fish a lot of them.
 The octopus cannot be eaten after it is fished.
 It has to be treated, but there are different ways to treat it.
 And, the way it is cooked depends on who it is treated after fishing it.

 Fresh octopus meat is gristly, so it has to be frozen for at least a week to tenderize.

 If the octopus is fresh, and it is tenderized after a lot of hits, it is cooked with tomatoes, a la gallega or with peppers and onion.
 But, those cooking recipes are very common in other places like Asturias or Galicia, where there are traditions of fishing and cooking octopuses.
 It was and still is common to cook in those ways.
 But, there is a recipe, which it needs dry octopus, that it is exclusively from Zumaia.
 In other towns near Zumaia there is not this tradition.

 Drying

 Drying octopuses is a typical tradition in Zumaia despite it being an uncommon practice on coastal populations.
 It consists of cleaning the octopus once dead, leaving it to dry in a bucket for 3 to 5 days and putting it in a stick for 7 to 8 days.
-Up to 80% of the original weight might be lost, and the end result emits a strong odor.
+Up to 80% of the original weight might be lost, and the result emits a strong odor.